Reviews You Can Rely On

 Our Verdict

 We have few complaints about the Gerber Dime.
 It is tiny, inexpensive, and beats its close competition in most ways.
 To compare it to full-size multi-tools is unfair and ultimately inappropriate.
 The Dime aims for a different target market, and when stacked up next to similar-sized offerings, the Dime is a solid performer.
 Stash it on your keychain and we know you'll be pleasantly surprised at just how useful it ends up being.
-Get the skinny on how it stacks up against other top products in our article on the best multi-tools available.
+Get the skinny on how it stacks up against other top products in our review of multi-tools available.

 REASONS TO BUY